Bam Adebayo NBA Playoffs Player Props: Heat vs. Knicks

 Bam Adebayo Insights vs. the Knicks

-- Allowing 42 rebounds per game, the Knicks are the seventh-ranked squad in the NBA.
+- The Knicks are the seventh-ranked team in the league, allowing 42.0 rebounds per game.

-- Looking at assists, the Knicks are ranked 13th in the league, giving up 25.1 per game.
+- Looking at assists, the Knicks are ranked 13th in the league, allowing 25.1 per game.

 Bam Adebayo vs. the Knicks